seth586/guides/FreeNAS/freenas_5_lnd.md

 ```
 Open another SSH terminal window, log into to your FreeNAS server, and switch to your bitcoin jail.
 We will use `lncli` to create a wallet and store the recovery key.
 ```
-# sudo -u bitcoin lncli -lnddir "/var/db/lnd" create
+# lncli -lnddir "/var/db/lnd" create
 ```
 Follow the prompt to create a wallet.
-Write down your 24 word seed on paper, and store it somewhere safe.
-Pick a strong wallet password, too!
+Pick a strong wallet password.
+Write down your 24 word seed on paper, and store it somewhere safe!

 We are done with this terminal, close it.